(A) Hearing authority

 (5) The hearing officer's recommendations shall separately indicate the outcome of the appeal on each issue addressed, sustaining those in which the agency is found to have acted incorrectly, overruling those in which the agency's action was correct, and, if the provisions of paragraph (C)(4) of this rule apply, dismissing those that have been withdrawn in writing.
 Clear instructions to the parties shall be given when additional action is necessary to resolve the matter at issue.

-Compliance shall be required, via the JFS 04068 "State Hearing Compliance" (rev. 5/2001), as necessary to assure that the individual promptly receives all benefits ordered by a favorable decision.
+Compliance shall be required, via the JFS 04068 "Order of Compliance Notice" (rev. 1/2015), as necessary to assure that the individual promptly receives all benefits ordered by a favorable decision.

 (6) The decision and order, signed by the hearing authority, shall indicate adoption or amendment of the hearing officer's recommendations, whether each issue is sustained or overruled, and whether compliance is required.